 The UN-GHS has not yet been fully developed.
 The latest improvement developments are addressed and integrated, if required, in the scope of 2-year programmes.
 At a practical level, this has two consequences: firstly, the CLP Regulation is adapted to the latest technical level with the help of what is known as an ATP (adaptation to technical progress), and secondly, many criteria are formulated comparatively openly and require expert knowledge for their assessment.
 This opens up scope but it also creates more uncertainty.

 The rules stipulated by the CLP Regulation have many similarities with the earlier legal regulations; in particular, the system of classification is configured in a similar way.

 On closer detail, there are several differences, however.
 The changes to the hazard pictograms, for example, are particularly clear: these used to consist of black symbols on an orange square, while the symbols are now shown on a white diamond with a red border.
 The symbols themselves have also been modified.

-With the help of specific labelling elements, the hazards are communicated via the label and the safety data sheet.
+With the help of specific labelling elements, hazards are communicated via the label and the safety data sheet.
 The labelling includes:

-Further help and explanations on the CLP Regulation are available via the links that are provided on this page.
+Further help and explanations on the CLP Regulation are available via the links provided on this page.
 You can also order information, such as the GHS-Memocard "Gefahrstoffe kompakt" which addresses the meaning of the new symbols, and the poster on the Globally Harmonised System (GHS) in the EU.

 For further detailed information please refer to our German Website.